Analysis | Trump goes full circle on the politics of embracing Putin

 “You know, getting along with foreign powers, is not a bad thing,” Trump said at a rally.
 “We're trying to teach that to the media, these idiots that ran our government for so many years.
 These fools, these fools.
 You know, you got nuclear weapons, you got big armies, big navies."

-“'He gets along with Putin!
-That’s a terrible thing!'," he continued.
+“ ‘He gets along with Putin!
+That’s a terrible thing!’ ” he continued.
 “No, it’s a good thing!
 If I get along, that’s good, he likes me.
 I like him, not so bad."

 Four years ago, Trump was scrambling to distance himself from Putin.
 After years of claiming to have a personal relationship with the Russian leader — an obvious attempt to inflate his stature — he began to backtrack as his presidential campaign drew new scrutiny.